A Kilimanjaro climb costs $2,500 on average. This post explains the different Kilimanjaro costs and helps you to work out a personalised budget.

 There are various Kilimanjaro National Park fees, including an entry permit and rescue fee, that each climber must pay.
 These fees are charged on a per person, per day basis.
 Tour operators work all of these fees into their package fee so they can pay for them on your behalf.
 One less piece of admin for you – hooray!

 Mountain crew wages

 It takes a small army to get climbers to the summit of Kilimanjaro.
 Every climber requires a guide, cook and three porters.
-As a group, we therefore employ several individuals to make our climb possible.
+Each climbing group therefore requires many individuals to make the trek possible.

 So who exactly makes up the mountain crew?
 We’re glad you asked …